-The continuous alcohol monitoring device is worn by individuals that constantly monitors for the presence of alcohol.
-The SCRAM provides a continuous record throughout each day that Probation can monitor.
+The SCRAM is an alcohol monitoring device which is worn by clients that constantly monitors for the presence of alcohol.
+The SCRAM provides continuous data collection that is downloaded by the Probation Department.

 SoberLink

 This is a portable device that the client keeps with them at all times.
 The device is paired with the client's cell phone and randomly alerts them to provide a sample of breath for analysis.
 (Analysis is the same as with the PBT.)
 The data is then transferred by the cell phone into a software program that is accessed and monitored by Probation.